 The message is clear: information sharing is here to stay.
 Your bank will be sharing your information with tax authorities in the countries where you are tax resident or citizen.
 It’s no longer a question of whether or not it’s happening, it is.

 Report your taxes and financial holdings properly.
-Also consider restructuring your financial life, your tax residency, and your business to ensure compliance, boost tax efficiency, and increase your options.
+Also, consider restructuring your financial life and your tax residency.
+This can include your business to ensure compliance, boost tax efficiency, and increase your options.

-If you’re confident that you have your affairs in order and you’re ready to start exploring international and offshore banking as a way to increase your personal freedom and diversify, consider signing up to GlobalBanks Insider, our premium subscription service.
+If you’re confident that you have your affairs in order and you’re ready to start exploring international and offshore banking as a way to increase your personal freedom and diversify, then here’s how to get started.